tysbrown/tysbrown/README.md

 # Tyler Brown // Software Engineer in Orlando.

-Full-Stack JavaScript Engineer who spends his days writing React and TypeScript.
+JavaScript Engineer who spends his days writing React and TypeScript.
 I build useable, performant, and accessible UIs on the front-end and maintainable, scalable, and efficient infrastructure on the back-end.

 ```javascript
 const tyler = {